zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zdp_definition.md

 #### Node Descriptor Request [0x0002]

-The Power_Desc_req command is generated from a local device wishing to inquire as to the power descriptor of a remote device.
+The Node_Desc_req command is generated from a local device wishing to inquire as to the node descriptor of a remote device.
 This command shall be unicast either to the remote device itself or to an alternative device that contains the discovery information of the remote device.

 |Field Name                 |Data Type                  |
 |---------------------------|---------------------------|
 |NWKAddrOfInterest          |NWK address                |

+##### Expected Response
+Packet: Node Descriptor Response
+Match: NWKAddrOfInterest == NWKAddrOfInterest

 #### Power Descriptor Request [0x0003]